juju/docs/src/en/getting-started.md

 </table>

-You build your [model][models] by adding and relating applications from the [Charm Store][charmstore].
-Press the green '+' symbol in the middle of the web UI to search for applications in the Charm Store.
+Press the green "+" symbol in the middle of the canvas to search for applications in the [Charm Store][charm-store] to deploy.

-You will see a list of available charms and bundles with a description of each.
+????????

-Select a [charm][charms] or [bundle][charms-bundles] to learn more about it.
+When you have selected a charm or bundle (a collection of charms) it can be added to your model by pressing the "Add to model" button.

-When you have selected a charm or bundle it can be added to your model by pressing the 'Add to model' button.
+!!!
+Positive "Pro tip":

-Hint: to see how easy JAAS makes complex deployments, try the [Canonical Kubernetes bundle][k8].
+    To get a better sense of the power of Juju, and the ability of JAAS to reveal it, consider the [CDK][charm-cdk] Kubernetes bundle.

 <table width="500" border-width="0px" cellpadding="5">